soderholm/TDDE06/README.md

-Test edit with jenkins integration.
+Test edit with jenkins integration, test 2.

 # Repo for Continious Integration in TDDE06 lab series